Guide to Hiroshima

-Atomic Bomb Dome is one of Hiroshima’s most well-known icons
+Atomic Bomb Dome is one of Hiroshima’s biggest hallmarks.

-Everything was peaceful and quiet in Hiroshima the morning of August 6, 1945.
-No one noticed the B-29 bomber which at 9:15 at a height of just under 9.5 kilometers triggered the 4.5-tonne heavy “Little Boy” atomic bomb.
+There was peace and tranquility in Hiroshima the morning of August 6, 1945.
+No one took notice of the B-29 bomber that at 9:15 am, at an altitude of just under 9.5 kilometers, unleashed the 4.5 ton heavy “Little Boy” atomic bomb.

-The bomb flew for 45 seconds before exploding at a height of almost 600 meters with a force equal to 12,000 tons of Trotyl.
+The bomb flew for 45 seconds before it exploded at an altitude of just under 600 meters with a force equivalent to 12,000 tonnes of Trotyl.

-In the weeks and months after the bombing, another 60,000 died of their burns, internal bleeding and organ failure caused by radioactive radiation.
+In the weeks and months following the bombing, another 60,000 died of their burns, internal bleeding and organ failure caused by the radioactive radiation.

-On the inside of the Memorial Monument for Hiroshima, all the names of the victims of the nuclear bomb are written – a total of 290,000 names.
-New arrivals every year.
-In the background, Peace Flame and A-Bomb Dome can be seen
+On the inside of the Memorial Monument for Hiroshima is written all the names of the victims of the 1945 atomic bomb – a total of 290,000 names.
+New ones come every year.
+In the background you can see the Peace Flame and the A-Bomb Dome

-As the history books tell, the Japanese surrendered 3 days later after Nagasaki had also been bombed.
+As the history books describe, the Japanese surrendered 3 days later after Nagasaki had also been bombed.

-However, it’s Hiroshima who, for most people, is the symbol of the nuclear bomb and therefore also the city most tourists choose to visit as part of what is called “Dark Tourism”.
+However, for most people Hiroshima stands as the symbol of the atomic bomb and it is also this city that most tourists choose to visit, as part of what is popularly called “Dark Tourism”.

-The main attractions of Hiroshima are mainly on a curved line from Hiroshima Station and to the Peace Memorial Park 3 km away.
+The main attractions of Hiroshima are pretty much all on a curved line from Hiroshima Station and to Peace Memorial Park 3 km away.